natylaza89/CreateReactAppAutomation/README.md

 Open terminal and run the script: `python main.py react_project_name`<br/>
-Instead of 'react_project_name' enter you react project name that you wish for. <br/> If you run the command without a project's name it will automatically assign "react_project"
+Instead of 'react_project_name' enter you react project name that you wish for. <br/> If you run the command without a project's name it, will automatically assign "react_project".

 # How it works
 1. Creating React Application via create-react-app. (https://github.com/facebook/create-react-app)